Best AI Interior Design Apps: 2026 Fact Check

 You want to explore what your room could look like → Start with a free, photo-based tool.
 Upload a photo, try several styles, and see what resonates before spending anything.
 RoomFlip’s free tier is designed exactly for this.

-You want someone to handle the design for you → Decorilla or Havenly pair human expertise with AI speed.
-You will pay more but get shoppable, curated results.
+You want someone to handle the design for you → Decorilla and Havenly Online Full publish human-guided packages with shoppable, curated results.
+Compare their current package inclusions and checkout total.

 Our Recommendation